With Sheila Wong

 Couture techniques covered include basic hand stitches, darts, pressing, seams, hems, seam finishes, decorative edging, button holes, fastenings, lacework, and decorative details.

-This is an advanced workshop.
-Students must have a strong understanding of garment construction.
+For this workshop students must have a strong understanding of garment construction.
 Students will be required to purchase a commercial pattern of their choice with corresponding materials.
 A detailed supply list with guidelines will be given at registration.
 Pre-course consultation with the instructor will assist students in selecting a suitable pattern and fabric.

 About Sheila Wong